reyand8/ToDo-Management/README.md

 ## 📜 Main Information

-The ToDo-Management application was built with GraphQL, TS and Apollo Server.
-It is a mini to-do list that supports task creation, updates, deletion, filtering and error handling with in-memory storage.
+The ToDo-Management application was built with Node.js GraphQL, TS and Apollo Server.
+It is a mini to-do list that supports CRUD operations, filtering and error handling with in-memory storage.
 It also includes input validation.

 ____